Keep Givin' Me Your Love

 "Keep Givin' Me Your Love" is a song by American singer-songwriter CeCe Peniston, originally from her second studio album, Thought 'Ya Knew (1994).
-While in the US, it was issued as the fifth single release in 1995, in the UK the song was released as the second single in April 1994.
+It was produced by David Morales and West End.
+While in the US, it was issued as the fifth single release in 1995, by A&M and Columbia Records, in the UK the song was released as the second single in April 1994.
 After peaking at number 35 on the UK Singles Chart, it reached at number four on the US Billboard Hot Dance Music/Club Play chart in March 1995 and was Peniston's first song that failed to enter the Billboard Hot 100, stopping at number one on the Bubbling Under Hot 100 Singles chart.
 The song was also classified the Billboard Hot Dance Breakouts number one in the category of Maxi-Singles Sales on March 4 and the Billboard Hot Dance Breakouts number three for the category of Club Play Singles on January 21, 1995.

 Critical reception

 Jose F. Promis from AllMusic described "Keep Givin' Me Your Love" as an "agreeable" house track.
-Larry Flick from Billboard wrote, "Giddy with the youthful exuberance and romance that made "Finally" a classic, this bright pop/dance ditty could be the boost Peniston need to once again win the hearts of top 40 programmers."
+Larry Flick from Billboard magazine wrote, "Giddy with the youthful exuberance and romance that made 'Finally' a classic, this bright pop/dance ditty could be the boost Peniston need to once again win the hearts of top 40 programmers."
 Pan-European magazine Music & Media commented, "The intro, with its simple piano chord on a dance beat, and the "false start" of the vocals–sort of stuttering she falls into the song–instantly give away who it is."
-Andy Beevers from Music Week gave it four out of five, declaring it as "another upbeat and catchy soulful house track that benefits greatly from some West End remixes.
-This should not have any trouble following "In The Mood" into the Top 40."
-A reviewer from People Magazine described it as a "thump-fest".
-The RM Dance Update deemed it "another happy 'hands in the air' handbag classic".
-An editor, James Hamilton, called it a "cheerful plonking canterer".
+Andy Beevers from Music Week named it Pick of the Week in the category of Dance and gave it a score of four out of five, declaring it as "another upbeat and catchy soulful house track that benefits greatly from some West End remixes.
+This should not have any trouble following 'In The Mood' into the Top 40."
+People Magazine described it as a "thump-fest".
+The Record Mirror Dance Update deemed it "another happy 'hands in the air' handbag classic".
+RM editor James Hamilton named it a "cheerful plonking canterer" in his weekly dance column.